ExpressionEngine/ExpressionEngine-User-Guide/source/modules/comment/index.rst

 	entry_id="not 45|534|807"

-**Note:** This parameter takes precedence over any entry specified dynamically in the URL, so when using this parameter you will want to make sure it is clear to the user which entry the displayed comments belong to.
+.. note:: This parameter takes precedence over any entry specified
+	dynamically in the URL, so when using this parameter you will want to make sure it is clear to the user which entry the displayed comments belong to.

 comment\_id=
 ------------